What’s a Grid Bot?

 Prerequisites: In order to use Grid Bots on 3commas, you’ll need a Pro subscription to 3Commas.
-Currently Grid Bots support all variants of Binance (except DEX), Bitmex, Bybit and FTX exchanges.
+Currently Grid Bots support all variants of Binance (except DEX), Bitmex, Bybit, Coinbase and FTX exchanges.

 Note: This guide does not cover creating Grid Bots with leverage, although may work with low leverage, eg: x2 or x3.

 What Strategy does a Grid Bot use?